DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab0.md

 This can be done ahead of time to allow students more time to concentrate on coding, or it can be used as a way to introduce students to the Thonny editor and its tools for flashing firmware on newly purchased devices.

 ## Installing the USB Device Driver
 As a prerequisite, you'll need a device driver for your operating system (on Windows, at least.)
-The WeMos LOLIN32 and clones use the Silicon Labs CP210x chip for USB.
+The WeMos LOLIN32 and clones use the Silicon Labs CP210x chip for USB communication.
 The steps below detail how to get the CP210x driver installed.

 > The web site where you get the drivers uses a pop-up window for the download.
 Your browser may ask for confirmation or may block it outright unless you add an exception.